Table of Contents

 Seaweed is a leafy green of the sea.
-It’s not actually a vegetable, but algae.
-You can add seaweed to soups, salads, stews, stir-fries, you can eat it as a snack or with sushi.
+It’s not a vegetable, but algae.
+You can add seaweed to soups, salads, stews, and stir-fries and eat it as a snack or with sushi.
 Seaweed has notable nutrients and contains more minerals than any other food.
-We can find these minerals in the ocean and human blood.
+We can find these minerals in the ocean and in human blood.
 Many use seaweed as a lactogenic food.

 #3.
 Barley Grass or Barley Water

 Barley will improve the quality of your breast milk by making it creamier and more nutrient-rich.
 Studies show that the beta-glucan in barley increases Prolactin levels (lactation hormone).
 You can add barley to stews, rice, soups, and bread.
 You can sprout your own barley greens and eat them in salads.

 Fat, protein, and fiber are abundant in nuts.
 They also contain Tryptophan, which is converted into Serotonin.
 Serotonin will boost your mood and your milk supply.
 These healthy fats in nuts are transferred to your baby via breast milk.